Alvarez homers as Astros down Yankees 7-5 for DH sweep - NewsBreak

 2 days ago

-HOUSTON (AP) -- The Houston Astros opened the second half of the season by sweeping the New York Yankees in a doubleheader Thursday to inch closer in the standings to the team with baseball's best record.
-Yordan Alvarez and Alex Bregman both homered and combined for five RBIs as...
+HOUSTON (AP) — The Houston Astros opened the second half of the season by sweeping the New York Yankees in a doubleheader Thursday to inch closer in the standings to the team with baseball’s best record.
+Yordan Alvarez and Alex Bregman both homered and combined for five...

-A day after designating Michael Perez for assignment, the Pittsburgh Pirates traded the catcher to the New York Mets for cash considerations on Saturday.
-Perez, 29, has been a solid defensive catcher throughout his MLB career, but a lackluster threat as a batter.
-In 39 games with the Pirates this season, Perez is batting .150 with six home runs and 11 RBI.
-Behind the plate, he allowed only one passed ball in 294.2 innings.
+SEATTLE (AP) — Jose Altuve and Jeremy Peña hit back-to-back home runs off Robbie Ray to begin the game, and the Houston Astros roughed up the reigning AL Cy Young Award winner in an 8-5 victory over the Seattle Mariners that completed a three-game sweep Sunday.
+Martín Maldonado had three RBIs from the No. 9 spot in the lineup and All-Star lefty Framber Valdez (9-4) took a shutout into the seventh inning for the Astros, who won their fifth straight and increased their AL West lead to 13 games over second-place Seattle.
+The Mariners had won 14 in a row before Houston arrived, but were stopped cold by the defending AL champions coming out of the All-Star break.
+“We played good ball,” Houston manager Dusty Baker said.
+“We held on a couple games, but our bullpen came through.
+Guys were operating on fumes, but they found some energy to win the game.”

-HOUSTON -- The Houston Astros opened the second half of the season by sweeping the New York Yankees in a doubleheader Thursday to inch closer in the standings to the team with baseball's best record.
-Yordan Alvarez and Alex Bregman both homered and combined for five RBI as the Astros...
+Pittsburgh Pirates catcher Michael Perez has been traded to the New York Mets, according to Jon Heyman of the New York Post.
+The Mets are in dire need of catching help after Tomas Nido's injury, and as a result, they have acquired Perez.
+That's now back-to-back moves between the two clubs in 24 hours, as Daniel Vogelbach was shipped from Pittsburgh to Queens Friday afternoon.

 NEW YORK (AP) — Pete Alonso hit a go-ahead, three-run homer off Joe Musgrove and had four RBIs to retake the major league lead, leading the New York Mets over the San Diego Padres 8-5 on Sunday night.
 Alonso hit his 25th home run in a five-run sixth and added a RBI double high off the center-field wall in a three-run seventh that built an 8-1 lead.
 With 82 RBIs, he moved one ahead of the Yankees’ Aaron Judge heading into the first Subway Series game of the season at Citi Field on Tuesday night.
 Eric Hosmer provided Musgrove (8-5) a 1-0 lead with an RBI double in the sixth off Drew Smith (2-3), but the Mets rallied in the bottom half on the sweltering night and reopened a 1 1/2-game NL East lead over second-place Atlanta.
 New York avoided a three-game sweep and what would have been its first four-game losing streak this year.
 After wasting a second-and-third, no-outs threat in the fifth, the Mets pressured again when Starling Marte singled leading off the sixth and Francisco Lindor doubled.